-The Virginia native was very visible in the first decade of the century, living in Colorado, touring and recording as a member of Hit & Run.
+The Virginia native was very visible in the first decade of the century, living in Colorado, and touring and recording as a member of Hit & Run.
 Her strong rhythm and lead guitar playing put a lie to the “play like a girl” meme, and her singing and songwriting were major contributions to the band sound.

 But just as the group was garnering some serious attention, she and her H&R bandmate/husband, John, moved to Nashville so he could take a job playing mandolin with John Cowan.